thenativeweb/get-next-version/README.md

 **⚠️ When cloning the repository, make sure to set the `fetch-depth` option to `0`, otherwise `get-next-version` will not be able to analyse the history of the repository!**

-**⚠️ The action uses the parameter `target=github-action` by default, which will not print any human-readable output, but only write the output to the GITHUB_OUTPUT file**
+**⚠️ The action uses the parameter `target=github-action` by default, which will not print any human-readable output, but only write the output to the GITHUB_OUTPUT file.**

 An example workflow that makes use of the GitHub Action is shown below: